khakimov/chikate/docs/using-the-framework.md

 - While animating, use a small timer (80–120ms).
 Stop it when idle.

 Common patterns
-- History
-  - Use `HistoryView` to draw scrollable logs: timestamps, role colors, PgUp/PgDn.
+  - Use `HistoryView` to draw scrollable logs: timestamps, role colors, PgUp/PgDn, mouse wheel.
   - For a modern feed, set `border: 'none'`, `anchorBottom: true`, and `itemGap: 1`.
   - Status banners (Thinking/Typing) are transient UI; avoid logging them to history.
 - Input field
   - `InputField` supports editing, wrap, and a suggestion dropdown above the input.
-  - When suggestions are open, Enter accepts the highlighted suggestion; press Enter again to submit the command.
+  - Suggestions can auto-submit: set `suggestionSubmitOnPick: 'auto' | true` to submit commands like `/help` immediately when picked.
   - Handle commands in `onSubmit` (e.g., `/help`, `/clear`) instead of binding printable keys globally.
 - Progress
   - `ProgressBar` draws a solid fill bar.
 For logs, use `renderProgressLine(...)`.